10 Signs That You're in a Rut

-During the next few weeks, I'll write about the many steps I've taken and will take to get unstuck.
-Today, I want to talk about rut diagnosis.
-Let's start with a checklist.
+So, let's talk rut diagnosing, beginning with a checklist.
 The more items you find yourself checking off, the more likely that you are stuck.

 - Day to day, you don't look forward to much (other than maybe sleeping or just getting through whatever you're doing).

 - You'd like to get your creative juices flowing, but it seems someone left an empty juice bottle in the fridge.

 - Even though you keeping checking things off your to do list, it doesn't feel like you are getting much done.

 - Your days all blur together, and it's not weird to look up blinking and ask, "Is this Tuesday or Thursday?"

 - By the time you get "free time" you are too tired to do something interesting with it or are just plain unmotivated.

 - If you answered "How are you?" genuinely, you'd say something like, "Meh."

 - You fantasize about getting away (and not just away on vacation).